The-Code-Hub/cheat-sheets/Languages/Ruby.md

 else
 puts “false”
 end

-# or
+# Inline if statements
 puts "be printed" if true
-puts 3 > 4 ? "if true" : "else" # else will be putted
+puts 3 > 4 ? "if true" : "else" # Ternary operator, else will be putted
 ```

 ### Unless